What are your hours for the spring u-pick season?

 We accept cash, all major credit cards, debit cards and Apple Pay.
 We do not accept personal checks.

-Are pets and service animals allowed on the farm?
+Are animals (including dogs) allowed on the farm?

 Spring u-pick, NO. Fall festival, YES.
 While we love dogs as much as you do, we cannot allow animals of any kind onto the farm during our spring u-pick season for the health and safety of our guests in accordance with federal and state regulations.
-Florida food safety regulations prohibit any animals, including service animals, from entering a field that will be harvested for the consumption of fresh produce.
-We do allow pets and service animals on the farm during our fall festival.
+Florida food safety regulations prohibit any animals from entering a field that will be harvested for the consumption of fresh produce.
+We do allow animals on the farm during our fall festival.
 Please leave all pets at home in the spring.

 Is there an admission or parking fee?